 "Rock of the Month # 93, posted March 2009" ---

-The Campo del Cielo iron meteorite is a large (15-tonne) type IA iron meteorite, found in Argentina in 1576.
+The Campo del Cielo iron meteorite is a very large type IA iron meteorite, discovered in Argentina in 1576.
 The iron is a coarse octahedrite, bandwidth 3.0 mm.
 This 600-gram individual fragment displays concave thumb-print indentations ("regmaglypts") on its shiny surface, which has been treated to remove rust.
 With such a long residence in human history, it is not surprising that synonyms abound, such as Otumpa and El Taco, Meson de Fierro and Gran Chaco.
 Specimen from Grenville Minerals, Kingston, Ontario.

 This grand iron is noted for its complex, abundant silicate inclusions.
 Minerals reported in this iron include: sulphides such as sphalerite; oxides such as chromite; native copper; carbides; phosphates; and such silicates as clinopyroxene and orthopyroxene, plagioclase feldspar and olivine.
 Minerals such as graphite, troilite and the phosphide schreibersite form rims mantling silicate inclusions, separating them from the host nickel-iron alloys.